 Annica Kristoffersson, Associate Professor, Head of Division

-Annica Kristoffersson is an associate professor in medical- and health engineering working mainly as project leader, and researcher, for the HÖG-project PRE-fall (Personalized fall Risk reduction based on Early detection of deteriorated physical abilities).
+Annica Kristoffersson is head of division and associate professor in medical- and health engineering.
+Annica is project leader, and researcher, for the HÖG-project PRE-fall (Personalized fall Risk reduction based on Early detection of deteriorated physical abilities).
 She is also involved in several internal medicine- and health engineering projects which focus on monitoring physiological parameters.

 For Annica, it is important to ensure that the user perspective is taken into consideration during development and evaluation of technology.
 Current primary focuses are: fall prevention and stimulation of physical activity among type 2 diabetes mellitus patients.